q5sys/2025-Southeast-Linuxfest-Swapfest/faq.md

 ### What does it cost?

-Free for everyone to attend.
+SLS is free for all attendees of SouthEast Linuxfest.
+(SELF is also free for everyone to attend.)
 However if you plan to bring items, you must let us know ahead of time.
-However, if you are offering items we would respectfully request that if you are successful in swapping, you make a small donation to SELF.
+There is no cost to bring items to the Swapfest, however if you are successful in swapping,  we would respectfully request that you make a small donation to SELF.
 This is not required but would be appreciated.
 ***